-Let us now review separately each term of this cost function in detail.
-The first term of the cost function adds up the scheduling costs $c_{iB_i^{\omega}}$ of all elective patients $i\in I$.
+The first term of the cost function adds up the scheduling costs $c_{i B_i^{\omega}}$ of all elective patients $i\in I$.
 Recall that $c_{ib}$ represents the cost for allocating patient $i$ in block $b\in B'$.
 In practice, theses costs can be tuned to achieve different goals, such as prioritizing patients depending on the severity of their condition and their total waiting time, minimizing hospitalization costs or preventing the usage of certain blocks for certain patients; see e.g.~\citet{lamiri2009optimization}.

 The next part of the objective function counts the waiting time, weighted with a factor $\cw$.
 The waiting time for an elective surgery $i\in I$ is the difference between its actual starting time and its tentative starting time.
 Note that this difference is always non-negative {as a surgery cannot start before its scheduled (tentative) starting time.} Then, we consider a cost penalizing the idle time, i.e., the amount of time between $0$ and $L_b^\omega$ where no surgery takes place in block $b$, weighted by a factor $\ci$.
 There is also a cost of $\co$ per unit of overtime, that is, the time between the end $T$ of the regular working time and the completion of the last operation in a block.
 Finally, the last term in~\eqref{costfunction} accounts for the total number of migrations, weighted with a factor $c^{\mathbf{m}}$.